Albanological Institute of Pristina: History

 The institute was founded on 1 June 1953, in Pristina, in Autonomous Region of Kosovo and Metohija of Yugoslavia.
 Initially, the staff consisted of four researchers (Ilhami Nimani, Selman Riza, Mehdi Bardhi, and Ali Rexha) and several external collaborators.
 The Yugoslav authorities terminated the project on 25 December 1955, since they failed to put its activities under censure.
 The UDBA secret services sequestered all materials.

-In the 60s, with the establishment of the University of Prishtina, the Albanological sciences in Kosovo restarted.
-The institute was reorganized on 28 February 1967, it had a staff of five people.
-During the first decade of its activities, the institute marked its results in all Albanological fields.
-A huge effort went into preparing new scientific researchers, and collecting materials on folklore, ethnology, linguistics, etc. A library was established and enriched with a vast number of published titles.
-With the increase in personnel number and research fields in 1977, the institute moved into its own newly constructed building.
+In the 1960s, with the establishment of the University of Pristina, Albanological scholarship in Kosovo entered a new phase.
+The institute was reorganized on 28 February 1967, with a staff of five people.
+During the first decade of its activities, the institute made significant contributions across all fields of Albanology.
+Considerable effort was devoted to training new generations of researchers and collecting materials in folklore, ethnology, linguistics, and related fields.
+A library was established and enriched with a vast number of publications.
+From 1972 to 1981, the Albanological Institute was headed by Rexhep Qosja, who in 1971 became the first Doctor of Philological Sciences to defend a doctoral dissertation at the University of Pristina.
+With the increase in the number of staff and research fields, the institute moved in 1977 into its newly constructed building.

 After 1981, with the denigration of the political autonomy of Kosovo, the institute was placed under censure and political control.
 At the same time, all cooperation with institutions and researchers from Albania was prohibited.
 Some major projects as Atlasi dialektologjik i të folmeve shqipe (Dialectical Atlas of the Albanian Speakings) and Leksikoni i shkrimtarëve shqiptarë (The lexicon of Albanian writers) remained unfinished.

 Its work continued even during the turmoils of the '90s.
 On 8 March 1994, the Serbian police enter the building and dragged the employees outside, beaten and covered in blood.
 Nevertheless, the work continued in private establishments, until 1 April 1998, when an Albanian-Serbian agreement was reached with some international intermediation, and the building was restored to the institute.

 As of 2015, the institute had 34 researchers and 15 administrative employees.